MSc Counselling

 Develop your theoretical understanding, hone your practical skills and achieve a higher level of personal awareness and resilience by studying counselling at a postgraduate level.
 This MSc equips you with the skills you need to offer emotional support for people experiencing problems in their lives.

-Join the only Masters programme in the UK to provide comprehensive training in the pluralistic framework for counselling and psychotherapy integration.
+Join the only Scottish BACP accredited Masters programme providing comprehensive training in the pluralistic framework for counselling and psychotherapy integration.
 This means you’ll absorb a wide range of theories and interventions, learning how best to adapt your approach to the needs of your clients.

 We enjoy a rich tradition of providing training in counselling and counselling skills.
 Our teaching staff are highly respected leaders in their field, and you’ll be joining a vibrant community of practitioners and past and current students.